 A trigger rate is a predetermined percentage that an annuity’s benchmark index must reach for the annuity to credit interest to the account.
 If the index performance meets or exceeds the trigger rate, the annuity will credit a specified rate of interest to the account value.
 However, if the index performance falls below the trigger rate, no interest will be credited for that period.

-Trigger rates are most commonly associated with indexed annuities, which credit interest based on the performance of a specified market index, such as the S&P 500.
-Some variable annuities may also employ trigger rates in their guaranteed living benefit riders, which can provide a minimum level of income regardless of market performance.
+Trigger rates are most commonly associated with indexed annuities.
+(Credit interest is based on the performance of a specified market index, such as the S&P 500.)
+Some variable annuities may also employ trigger rates in their guaranteed living benefit riders.
+This can provide a minimum level of income regardless of market performance.

 At the beginning of each crediting period (typically annually), the annuity issuer will compare the performance of the specified index to the trigger rate.
-If the index performance equals or surpasses the trigger rate, the annuity will credit a predetermined rate of interest to the account value.
+If the index performance equals or surpasses the trigger rate, the annuity will credit a predetermined rate of interest to the account.
 This credited interest is then locked in and cannot be lost due to future market downturns.
-If the index performance is below the trigger rate, no interest will be credited for that period, but the account value will not decline.
+If the index performance is below the trigger rate, no interest will be credited for that period.
+(The account value will not decline.)

 How the Trigger Rate Is Calculated

 The trigger rate for an indexed annuity is determined by a combination of factors, including the participation rate, cap rate and spread.
-Let’s break down the formula into smaller, more digestible parts to understand how each component contributes to the final trigger rate:
+Let’s break down the formula to see how each component contributes to the final trigger rate:

-So the formula would be this: Trigger Rate = the lesser of the ((Participation Rate x Index Performance) – Spread) or the Cap Rate.
+Trigger Rate = the lesser of the ((Participation Rate x Index Performance) – Spread) or the Cap Rate

 During years of robust market performance, trigger rates for indexed annuities may be higher, presenting greater potential returns for annuity holders.
 Conversely, during years of weak or negative market performance, trigger rates may be lower or even zero, restricting the potential returns.